 “We work hard every day to offer the best stores and best possible shopping experience.
 Two essential principals will drive everything we do here – and at every Kroger store.
 We will provide the quality you trust and the value you love.”

-Noblesville Mayor Chris Jensen said, “We are excited to welcome Kroger Marketplace to Noblesville’s east side.
-This new location expands access to quality groceries and provides additional shopping options for our growing community.
-Beyond its investment in our local economy and workforce, Kroger has demonstrated a strong commitment to giving back through initiatives that support our residents, including efforts to help address food insecurity.”
+“This new location expands access to quality groceries and provides additional shopping options for our growing community,” he said.
+“Beyond its investment in our local economy and workforce, Kroger has demonstrated a strong commitment to giving back through initiatives that support our residents, including efforts to help address food insecurity.”

-Kroger’s charitable contributions on opening day exceeded $100,000.
+Kroger’s charitable contributions on opening day topped $100,000.
 The grocer presented $75,000 to the Eskenazi Health Fresh for You Market, along with donations to Noblesville’s Boys & Girls Club and Prevail, which serves victims of abuse and crime.
-Kroger also gave gift cards to Teacher’s Treasures in Indianapolis and made a $10,000 food donation to Hamilton County Harvest Food Bank, loaded by members of the Noblesville High School football team.

 “This incredible support directly strengthens our mission to fight hunger within Hamilton County by providing healthy, nutritious food to our neighbors that are food insecure.”

-Since launching its Zero Hunger | Zero Waste plan in 2017, Kroger has given more than $1 billion to hunger relief services nationwide and has helped deliver about 4 billion meals to families in need.
+Since launching its Zero Hunger | Zero Waste plan in 2017, Kroger has given more than $1 billion to hunger-relief services nationwide and has helped deliver about 4 billion meals to families in need.